minvws/nl-rdo-woo-web/docs/doctrine.md

 Dossiers have an m:n relation with documents through the `document_dossier` table.
 Dossiers have an m:n relation with departments through the `dossier_department` table.
-Dossiers have an m:n relation with government officials through the `dossier_government_official` table.

 ## User